Contact Information

 Hours: 90 (36 lecture, 54 laboratory)

 Prepares students to perform clinical tasks within the scope of practice of a medical assistant.
-Skill competencies include preparation of exam rooms, acquisition of patient history and vital signs, introduction to oral medication administration, nutritional education planning, orthopedic bracing/casting, handling office emergencies, and performing CPR and electrocardiograms. (letter grade only) (not transferable)
+Skill competencies include preparation of exam rooms, assisting in physical examinations, acquisition of patient history and vital signs, introduction to oral medication administration, nutritional education planning and patient coaching, orthopedic bracing/casting, handling office emergencies, and performing nebulizers and electrocardiograms. (letter grade only) (not transferable)

 ALH 0005.
 Medical Office Procedures